tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/CCXT_Install_Guide.md

 **Note:** Unless you are setting these environment variables globally or permanently, they will need to be set each time you want to access the Kraken API via the ccxt library.

+**Note** If you are having API request issues with kraken, as an alternative go to the [Bitfinex Cryptocurrency Exchange](https://bitfinex.com/) and sign up for an account.You can requet a simple API key in the same manner.

 ## Troubleshooting

 It can be frustrating when packages do not install correctly, therefore use the below approaches to troubleshoot any installation or usage issues.